 Virtual Server (also called port forwarding) allows you to define specific ports (used or required by a specific application) and forward them to a single IP address (a computer or device) on your network.
-Using this feature is more secure compared to using DMZ (see "DMZ" on page 42) in which DMZ forwards all ports instead of only specific ports used by an application.
+Using this feature is more secure compared to using DMZ (see "DMZ" on page 37) in which DMZ forwards all ports instead of only specific ports used by an application.
 An example would be forwarding a port to an IP camera (TRENDnet IP cameras default to HTTP TCP port 80 for remote access web requests) on your network to be able to view it over the Internet.
-To open several ports please refer to "Gaming" section on page 45.
+To open several ports please refer to "Gaming" section on page 40.

-Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (outlined in Identify Your Network section page 37).
+Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (outlined in Identify Your Network section page 32).

-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Firewall, then click on Virtual Server. - 3.
 Review the virtual server settings.
 Click Add to save settings.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot.